SYSTEM DATA & IT unit

 Our main roles are to manage, administer and monitor NCDC System as well as coordinate the system-related workshops and trainings to the end users (government agency officers, TASKA operators, teachers and educarers).

-In addition, the NCDC & IT Unit is also responsible for training and technical assistance to other staff, conducting minor system maintenance and preparing graphic designs for NCDRC activities.
+In addition, the System Data & Unit is also responsible for training and technical assistance to other staff, conducting minor system maintenance and preparing graphic designs for NCDRC activities.

 contact number: 015-4879-7139/7107/7140